AdaptiveCity/acp_ttn_manager/README.md

 `-rf filename`: Read all the registered devices and write to a file

-`-w filename`: Register all devices in filename
+`-w filename`: Register all devices in filename.
+If device already present then update settings as provided in the file.

 `-d acp_id`: Delete the device with the `acp_id`